FITC Annexin V Apoptosis Detection Kit with PI

 Staining Procedure:

-1. Wash cells twice with cold BioLegend's Cell Staining Buffer, and then resuspend cells in Annexin V Binding Buffer at a concentration of 0.25-1.0 x 107 cells/mL.
+1. Wash cells twice with cold BioLegend's Cell Staining Buffer, and then resuspend the desired amount of cells in Annexin V Binding Buffer at a concentration of 0.25-1.0 x 107 cells/mL

 2. Transfer 100 µL of cell suspension in a 5 mL test tube.